OpenM-Project/mcdoc.github.io/story.md

 When Minecraft was released, people started to look for ways to play the game for free *(as usual)*.
 The game had a trial version which was limited and you could only play for 60 minutes in a world.

 Then, people started to notice that the paid version and the trial version was the exact same app!
 So, efforts started to try to unlock the game, and here we are today.
-Stable

 </div>

 ## The Beginning, M Centers & online-fix\.me

 ::: details The First Method - ClipSVC

-The First trick, discovered by tinedpakgamer, is the <b>ClipSVC Method</b>.
+The first hack to unlock Minecraft, discovered by tinedpakgamer, is the <b>ClipSVC Method</b>.
 With some registry code, you could force stop ClipSVC and prevent it from running in the background.
 After that, when you start Minecraft, it would buffer at 46% which you would then go and force stop Runtime Broker under Minecraft in Task Manager.
 And this worked!
 This was then packed into a program named M Centers by the discoverer.
 But, this method was the opposite of safe, as it breaks MS Store completely and on 10th October 2022, it got patched by Microsoft Sanity/Subscription Check Update.

 :::

 ::: details The Second Method - DLL Replacing

 Then came along a permanent method, the <b>DLL Replacing</b>.
 By replacing <code>Windows.ApplicationModel.Store.dll</code> with <i>Cracked DLLs</i> and making it say the game was licensed, Minecraft was able to be unlocked!
 This was the method used by Tinedpakgamer in M Centers, released as version 3.0 <i>(2.0 was a sentry launcher using precracked appx.
-It failed and got scraped)</i>.
+Its development failed and got scrapped)</i>.
 After M Centers 3.0 became commonly used, M Centers 3.3 was released which did the same thing, but fixed a bug in the previous version.
 :::

 ::: details The third method - Memory Manipulation